dan-leo/masters/thesis/v8/thesis.md

 ## Setup Procedure

-Each field test will make use of various UE hardware and telemetry tests.
+Each field test will make use of various UE hardware and telemetry tests and this section outlines the steps taken to perform these field tests.

 ### Hardware

+This section outlines some of the hardware configurations required for field test captures.

 #### Attenuator